numToStr/lemmy-help/README.md

 ### Usage

-Using the CLI is simple just give it the path to the lua files; it will parse them and prints the help doc to **stdout**
+Using the CLI is simple just give it the path to the lua files; it will parse them and prints help doc onto **stdout**

 ```bash
 lemmy-help /path/to/{first,second,third}.lua > doc/PLUGIN_NAME.txt